-Accounts receivable and GST receivable are stated after evaluation as to its collectability and an appropriate allowance for doubtful accounts where considered necessary.
-With the exception of the building purchased using C.M.H.C. funding, amortization is based on the estimated useful lives of capital assets.
+Accounts receivable are stated after evaluation as to their collectability and an appropriate allowance for doubtful accounts is provided where considered necessary.
+With the exception of the building purchased using C.M.H.C funding, amortization is based on the estimated useful lives of capital assets.